 Do you have a blog or website?
 Affiliate marketing could be for you.
 It’s when you recommend a product and get a kickback if someone buys it based on your recommendation.
 And while you’re there, putting display ads on your website is another great way you could earn passive income.

 Where could you put that passive income?
 Straight into a high-interest savings account like our USave account.
-If you want to save long-term while also contributing to a low carbon economy consider our Green Term Deposits.*

 Property investing and short-term rentals